laurenzfg/ProcesswireBackupAgent/README.md

 # ProcesswireBackupAgent

 A script which backs up ProcessWire and uploads the backup to Amazon (TM) S3.
+It assumes that ProcessWire runs on a shared web space (the whole project is a little bit legacy-esque) and the backup shall be saved on Amazon AWS (TM).
+This project is divided into two sub-components.

+The first component is the Shared Webspace Backup Agent.
+This is a PHP script which compresses the site/ folder into a tar, makes a dump of the MySQl Database and uploads both archives into an Amazon S3 Bucket.

+The second component is a Serverless Application, the Housekeeping App.
+It is developed under the [Amazon (TM) Serverless Application Model](https://github.com/aws/serverless-application-model).
+This creates a CloudFormation which runs a Lambda periodically.
+This Lambda invokes the Shared Webspace Backup Agent and removes old backups.

+## Shared Webspace Backup Agent

 The backup agent can be used on a PHP host which allows mysqldump to be run through a call to PHP's exec.